 Flowers arise from dirt.
 But we brush dirt from the flowers when the time comes to display them.
-The tight coupling between the sources and the results seem to close off the works rather than clarify them.
+The tight coupling between the sources and the results closes off the works rather than clarifies them.
 They stand on their own, and their sinister element could come through on its own, without the prescriptions.

 |Exhibition||Beverly Fishman link|

 |End date||10 Oct 2020|

 |Venue||525 West 22nd Street, New York City, NY, USA map|

 |Image||Beverly Fishman, Untitled (Epilepsy, Anxiety, Depression), 2019, urethane paint on wood, 43 x 41 x 2 inches, courtesy of Miles McEnery Gallery|